nickdunwell/milestone-project1/README.md

   #### The Home Page

-  The home page of the BUFF GYM website displays the sites name as well as a container which holds some welcome text as well as a booking button.
+  The home page of the BUFF GYM website displays the site's name as well as a container which holds some welcome text as well as a booking button.
 There is also a carousel, which scrolls through images of the gym.

   ![Home page image](https://github.com/nickdunwell/milestone-project1/blob/main/assets/images/home-page.jpg)

-  Next on the page is information about the classes held at the gym, along with images and cost of these classess.s
+  Next on the page is information about the classes held at the gym, along with images and cost of these classes.

   ![Classes](https://github.com/nickdunwell/milestone-project1/blob/main/assets/images/classes.jpg)

-  the next section is Meet the Team, with images of team members and the classes they run.
+  The next section is Meet the Team, with images of team members and the classes they run.

   ![Meet the Team](https://github.com/nickdunwell/milestone-project1/blob/main/assets/images/meet.png)

-  In the footer, there is contact details, including address, email, phone number and opening times.
+  In the footer, there are contact details, including address, email, phone number, social media and opening times.

   ![Contact](assets/images/contact.jpg)